TheEdoRan/next-safe-action/README.md

 - `mutate`: a caller for the safe mutation you provided as argument to the hook.
 Here you pass your typesafe `input`, the same way you do when using safe mutation the non-hooky way.
 - `isMutating`: a `boolean` that is true while the `mutate` function is mutating data.
 - `res`: when `mutate` finished mutating data, the response object.
 Otherwise it is `null`.
-It has the same four optional keys as the one above (`success`, `fail`, `validationError`, `serverError`), plus one: `fetchError`.
+It has the same three optional keys as the one above (`data`, `validationError`, `serverError`), plus one: `fetchError`.
 This additional optional key is populated when communication with the server fails for some reason.

 Image example: